AgentMC/Sao19/Translate/En/Part4.md

 Although he omitted even the starting phrase of the sacred art to generate metallic element, three glowing silver light spots appeared under his palm.
 They quickly melted into one and started to change its shape, glittering.
 One end curved and thickened, the other side became sharp and elongated.

-It was a single-edged dagger that Goblin tribe preferred, which Ronnie saw many times, dropping down to the round table making a distinctive sound.
+It was a single-edged dagger that Goblin tribe preferred, which Ronye saw many times, dropping down to the round table making a distinctive sound.
 The thick blade and the roughly scraped handle were full of small details crafted with exceptional attention — but still, there were some differences seen compared to the real one.

 First, the texture of the surface was too smooth.
 Besides, the handle of a real one should be wrapped with dyed leather, and here it was made entirely of metal, same piece with the blade.
 Should one take a closer look, it was obvious that it was a metallic element-crafted substitute.